microsoft/vscode-azurearmtools/README.md

   - User-defined template functions, see Azure [documentation](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates#functions)
   - Variable iteration ("copy blocks"), see Azure [documentation](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-multiple#variable-iteration)

-- Snippets
+## Snippets

-  Just type `arm` in the editor to see the available snippets
+Type `arm` in the editor to see the available snippets

-  - Getting started with a new JSON/JSONC file

 - `arm!` - Adds the framework for a full deployment template file for resource group deployments

-      If you have not turned off auto-detection of template files, you will now have access to all the snippets for "Azure Resource Manager Template" files

 - `arm!s` - Adds the framework for a full deployment template file for subscription deployments
 - `arm!mg` - Adds the framework for a full deployment template file for management group deployments
 - `arm!t` - Adds the framework for a full deployment template file for tenant deployments
 - `armp!` - Adds the framework for a full deployment template parameters file

       Then you can use the `arm-param-value` snippet to add new parameter values for deployment